learosema/lea-codes/src/posts/2026-01-16-eleventy-autopopulating-the-title-variable-from-the-template.md

 minus the template's frontmatter.

 So, you can provide a computed title variable.
-In case of markdown, it is parsed via a regular expression, in case of HTML, linkedom is used (a fast DOM parser API):
+When the input file format is markdown, it is parsed via a regular expression:

 ```js
 import { parseHTML } from 'linkedom'